 Measures sugar levels exactly two hours after eating.
 High results may indicate poor blood sugar control.

 These tests help confirm if you have diabetes, track your progress, and guide treatment.
+The information above is for general awareness.
+Always consult your doctor for proper diagnosis and interpretation of test results.

 If diabetes is not managed properly, it can lead to serious complications over time.
 These may affect multiple organs and body systems:

 These complications can often be prevented or delayed with prompt diagnosis, regular monitoring, and proper treatment.
+The complications listed here are general.
+The risk and severity vary from person to person.
+Please consult your healthcare provider for a complete evaluation and prevention plan.

 Here is a sample diet chart for a type 2 diabetes patient to manage blood sugar and stay healthy every day.